defenseunicorns/data_engineering_technical_assessment/README.md

 Your task is to write scripts to clean and ingest the legacy data, simulating both batch and stream processing.
 You should spend no more than four hours on the coding portion.
 Be prepared to discuss your approach during the assessment, but you do not need to submit written answers to the questions.

 ### Evaluation criteria
-To "pass" the assessment, there must be valid *cleaned* entries in the `components` and `users` table for each element in the data.
-To be considered competetive, there should be an entry in the `parts` table for all parts in the batch and streaming process as well as an order in the `orders` table for each `order_uuid` in the both sources of data.
+To "pass" the assessment, there must be valid *cleaned* entries in the `components` and `users` table for each element in the batch orders.
+To be considered competetive, there should be an entry in the `parts` table for all parts in the batch and streaming data as well as an order in the `orders` table for each `order_uuid` in the both sources of data.
 There will be other automated tests to check for cleaning and formatting as well.
 There will also be a general assessment of code quality and complexity, but the highest weight is getting the right data into the database.

 ### Questions
 Be prepared to answer questions about the design and implementation of the storage.
 Examples include: